GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

                 -database **Optional (Defaults to all user databases) -collectionUserName **Required
-                -collectionUserPass **Optional (If not provided will be prompted) -serverUserName **Optional (If not provided will attempt to use local credential) -serverUserPass **Optional (If not provided will attempt to use local credential) -ignorePerfmon **Optional (Defaults to "false" / Set to "true" to ignore perfmon collection) -manualUniqueId **Optional (Defaults to "NA" - Gives the ability the user to tag their collection with a unique name)
+                -collectionUserPass **Optional (If not provided will be prompted) -ignorePerfmon **Optional (Defaults to "false" / Set to "true" to ignore perfmon collection) -manualUniqueId **Optional (Defaults to "NA" - Gives the ability the user to tag their collection with a unique name)